deccs/recipe-finder/README.md

 - `npm run lint` - Run ESLint
 - `npm run type-check` - Run TypeScript type checking
 - `npm run test` - Run tests

+## Testing Improvements

+The project has recently undergone significant improvements to its testing infrastructure:

+### Jest Configuration Updates

+- Added `@types/testing-library__jest-dom` package for proper TypeScript support with DOM testing utilities
+- Updated Jest configuration to properly handle Next.js components and custom matchers
+- Fixed timer-related tests to work correctly with Jest's fake timers

+### Component Testing

+- Implemented comprehensive tests for the Timer component, covering all major functionality:
+  - Rendering with default and custom props
+  - Starting and pausing the timer
+  - Resetting the timer
+  - Timer completion behavior
+  - Edit mode functionality
+  - Input validation

+- Tests now properly simulate user interactions and verify component behavior in various states

+### Test Coverage

+- All component tests are now passing, providing confidence in the reliability of the UI components
+- Tests cover both positive and negative scenarios, including edge cases and error conditions
+- Mock implementations are properly configured to isolate components from external dependencies

+### Best Practices

+- Tests follow the Arrange-Act-Assert pattern for clarity and maintainability
+- Proper use of React Testing Library utilities to test components as users would interact with them
+- Mock implementations for external dependencies like NextAuth and react-hot-toast
+- Proper cleanup of fake timers after each test to prevent test pollution

 ## ESLint Setup